jmcgill/cuter/slides/infowindow_closures2.markdown

       });
     }

-This works because `marker` refers to the `marker` that is the argument to `addListenerToMarker`.
+Now `marker` refers to the `marker` that is the argument to `addListenerToMarker`.
 Each event listener is created inside a different call to `addListenerToMarker` and has a reference to a different `marker` variable.

-Try changing the code on the left so that the info window says "You clicked marker #1" for the first marker, "#2" for the second marker, and so on.
+Try changing the code so that the {InfoWindow} contains the content "You clicked marker #1" for the first marker, "#2" for the second marker, and so on.

 ### Code
 function initialize() {